panoply/spx/docs/site/methods.md

 ## spx.store `spx.store(url?: string, state?: IState)`

-The `state` method returns the records pertaining to the provided `url` or if not defined returns the current location.
+The `store` method returns the records pertaining to the provided `url` or if not defined returns the current location.
 Optionally pass a `state` object reference to merge and augment the current references.

 **Returns:** `Promise<IPage>`